beach

 We were fortunate to see a big sloth high up in the tree top.

-Small hidden sandy beach for those seeking a solitude.
+Small hidden sandy beach for those seeking solitude.

 Small crabs in shells.

-Park has a marine extension, bigger than the area of land.
-There are a lot of sea wildlife such as this starfish.
+The park has a marine extension, bigger than the area of land.
+There is a lot of sea wildlife such as starfish.

 My next post is going to be about an active volcano.
 Stay tuned!